 The 70mm wide lipped Atom wheels are fast and grippy, well-suited for downhill carving and commuting.
 Their soft 78A durometer, combined with the Atom deck’s slight flex, helps dampen the ride quite well on uneven pavement and sidewalks.

-Overall, the Atom Drop Deck is a good quality drop down longboard for commuting and freeriding.
+Overall, the Atom Drop Deck is a good quality drop-down longboard for commuting and freeriding.
 The effective deck shape and decent components make it a responsive, stable, and comfortable board to carve and travel on.
 It’s not the most portable longboard, but that’s not what it’s designed for.
-Riders find that lubricating the bearings with speed cream much improves the board’s performance.

-Check out the Atom Drop Deck’s price and countless positive reviews on Amazon.
+See the Atom Drop Deck price and reviews on Amazon.

 The 1″ slanted drop gives you secure foot lock-in for throwing big slides at higher speeds with confidence.
 The deck is made of bamboo, which makes the Banerstone a very attractive board.
 It also gives it a bit of flex albeit without affecting stability at speed.
 The deck also has a slight side-to-side concave, adding to the secure feel when riding fast.

 A small caveat to this board is that the bottom of the deck can sometimes touch the ground if you hit a big bump.